 - scoping effective risk controls for toppling furniture.

 The ACCC works closely with its state and territory counterparts who regulate product safety across the country.
-The 2021 Product Safety Priorities are endorsed as national priorities by state and territory Australian Consumer Law regulators.
+The Product safety priorities are endorsed as national priorities by state and territory Australian Consumer Law regulators.